 The ports implemented by this driver will operate in two major modes, which i will call the command and data modes.
-In command mode, only passive reading and writing (like gen\tcp:recv/gen\tcp:send) can be done, and this is the mode the port will be in during the distribution handshake.
-When the connection is up, the port will be switched to data mode and all data will be immediately read and passed further to the erlang emulator.
-In data mode, no data arriving to the uds\command will be interpreted, but just packaged and sent out on the socket.
-The uds\control callback will do the switching between those two modes.
+In command mode, only passive reading and writing (like gen_tcp:recv/gen_tcp:send) can be done, and this is the mode the port will be in during the distribution handshake.
+When the connection is up, the port will be switched to data mode and all data will be immediately read and passed further to the Erlang emulator.
+In data mode, no data arriving to the uds_command will be interpreted, but just packaged and sent out on the socket.
+The uds_control call-back will do the switching between those two modes.

-While the net\kernel informs different subsystems that the connection is coming up, the port should accept data to send, but not receive any data, to avoid that data arrives from another node before every kernel subsystem is prepared to handle it.
+While the net_kernel informs different subsystems that the connection is coming up, the port should accept data to send, but not receive any data, to avoid that data arrives from another node before every kernel subsystem is prepared to handle it.
 We have a third mode for this intermediate stage, lets call it the intermediate mode.

-Lets define an enum for the differnt types of ports we have:
+Lets define an enum for the different types of ports we have:

 '''

 (1) typedef enum {

 portTypeUnknown,

 / An uninitialized port /

 (2)

 (3)

 portTypeListener,

 / A listening port/socket /

+portTypeAcceptor,

 (4)

-portTypeAcceptor,

 / An intermidiate stage when accepting

 (5)

 on a listen port /

 (6)

 portTypeConnector,

 / An intermediate stage when connecting /

 portTypeCommand,

 (7)

 / A connected open port in command mode /

 portTypeIntermediate, / A connected open port in special

 (8)

 (9)

 half active mode /

 (10)

 portTypeData

 / A connectec open port in data mode /

 '''